 On this page

 The National Action Plan of Healthy Eating and Physical Exercise (GIMB; Gesond iessen, méi bewegen) is an interministerial strategy which was developed and implemented by 4 ministries (ministry of Health, ministry of Sports, ministry of Family and Integration, and ministry of Education and Vocational Training) and introduced in 2006.
 The current plan covers the period 2018-2025.
-It includes campaigns on the national, regional and local level and strives for partnerships between public and private institutions.
-The target group is the general population, but a special focus lies on young people.
+It includes campaigns at national, regional and local level and strives for partnerships between public and private institutions.
+The target group is the general population, but with a special focus on young people.

 The three main objectives of the 2018-2025 action plan encompass: